sidd607/kandy-phonegap/README.md

 - `apiKey` (string) - The api key.
 - `secretKey` (string) - The secret key.
 - `hostUrl` (string) - The Kandy host URL.
-- `startWithVideo` (boolean) - Create call with video enabled default.
+- `startWithVideoEnabled` (boolean) - Create call with video enabled default.
 - `downloadMediaPath` (string) - Where to save downloaded media.
 - `mediaMaxSize` (int) - The max size of the media.
 - `autoDownloadMediaConnectionType` (string)  - The connectionType to download media.
 - `autoDownloadThumbnailSize` (string) - The thumbnailSize.
-- `useNativeCallView` (boolean) - Use native call dialog default.
+- `showNativeCallPage` (boolean) - Use native call dialog default.
+- `acknowledgeOnMsgReceived` (boolean) - Send ack when messages received.
+- `renewExpiredSession` (boolean) - Supporting IOS only.
+Renew expired session.

 **setKey**(*apiKey*, *secretKey*)